w3c/scribejs/README.md

 * `input`      : Input
 * `output`     : Output file name; irrelevant if `torepo` is `true`
 * `nicknames`  : Nickname file reference in the form of a URL or a filename
+* `actions`    : Action file reference in the form of a filename
 * `final`      : `true`|`false`
 * `torepo`     : `true`|`false`
 * `pandoc`     : `true`|`false`